Chinese-funded solar project lights up remote Philippine village

 As part of the closer ties between China and the Philippines, SGCC signed in Baliwet a memorandum of agreement in January with the Philippine National Electrification Administration (NEA) and the Zambales II Electric Cooperative (Zameco II) for the solar project.

 Under the deal, SGCC's "Brighten Up" project would install a solar panel system for Zameco II, capable of delivering power to over 1,000 residents including two schools with 108 students in the village.
-The project, which will be officially finished at the end of June, is hoped to lift the villagers out of poverty and lead them to a bright future.
+The project, which will be officially finished at the end of June, will hopefully lift villagers out of poverty and lead them to a bright future.

 According to Liu Ming, the deputy chief representative of SGCC Philippine Office, the "Brighten Up" project is the first charitable project independently launched by a Chinese-funded enterprise in the Philippines.

 "The power supply project uses solar micro-grid to provide centralized power with a power generation capacity of 76kW and a battery storage capacity of 390 kWh.
-It basically meets the day-to-day needs of the villagers," he told Xinhua.
+It basically meets the day-to-day needs of the villagers," he said.

 Liu said the "Brighten Up" project "is one that evolves as it does not stop at simply installing the power supply."